bcbio/bcbio-nextgen/docs/contents/methylation.md

 There is an extensive discussion on Bismark and trim_galore performance, [Bismark github](https://github.com/FelixKrueger/Bismark/issues/96).
 We ran a test with NA12878 nebemseq data, 125 mln reads (72.5mln read pairs).
 We tested performance of bismark/bcbio using `--parallel` (bismark workers) and `-p` (bowtie threads) bismark settings.
 We measured the performance only of the alignment step using bcbio-nextgen-commands log timecodes.
 16/2/100G RAM was an optimal parameters set, with other having 5X-10X longer runtimes.
 When running a cohort of samples ~50% passed with 16/2/100G, some processed broken bam files, re-running with 8/2/100G or 4/2/100G solved the issue, see more info [here](https://github.com/FelixKrueger/Bismark/issues/360).
 For Lambda Phage genome we re-used trimming step results and 4/2/30G settings.
+The allocated RAM depends on the sequencing depth.
+For ~40GB reads input (r1.fq.gz + r2.fq.gz) we used 50G RAM/4/2 bismark/8threads total.
+When running out of RAM, bismark could fail without giving a warning, and pipeline continues, which causes lower % mapping efficiency.
+When it happens, you'll see an error in the end of bcbio stderr from slurm.
+Use less cores and more RAM than, say 4/2/50G instead of 16/2/50G.

 bcbio.yaml:
 ```